dart-lang/language/working/augmentation-libraries/feature-specification.md

     augmenting function can see the declarations of any parameters that it uses in its body.*

+*   The function augmentation specifies any default values. *Default values are defined solely by the original function.*

 *   The original function is declared `external` and the augmenting function uses `augment super()`.